dotnet/docs/docs/roslyn/roslyn-overview.rst

 The Workspaces layer contains the Workspace API, which is the starting point for doing code analysis and refactoring over entire solutions.
-It assists you in organizing all the information about the projects in a solution into single object model, offering you direct access to the compiler layer object models without needing to parse files, configure options or manage project to project dependencies.
+It assists you in organizing all the information about the projects in a solution into a single object model, offering you direct access to the compiler layer object models without needing to parse files, configure options or manage project to project dependencies.